ThomasKaiser/sbc-bench/results/reviews/Rock-5b.md

 that a lot of exploitable vulnerabilities exist for this kernel as well as many unfixed bugs.
 Better upgrade to a supported version ASAP.

-But this version string doesn't matter that much since this device is not running an official LTS Linux from kernel.org.
+But this version string doesn't matter since this is not an official LTS Linux from kernel.org.

 This device runs a Rockchip BSP kernel based on a mixture of Android GKI and other sources.
 Also some community attempts to do version string cosmetics